jaybeeuu/jaybeeuu-dev/packages/posts/src/shiver-me-template-literals/shiver-me-template-literals.md

 There turn out to be 4
 [intrinsic string manipulation types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html#intrinsic-string-manipulation-types).
-Uppercase, lowercase, capitalize and uncapitalise.
+Uppercase, Lowercase, Capitalize and Uncapitalize.
-I'm not sure what i'm going to do with them yet, but I'm sure they're going to be exactly what I need some day.
+I'm not sure what I'm going to do with them yet, but I'm sure they're going to be exactly what I need some day.
 It's always handy to have some magic up your sleeve.